Finite Presentability of Brin-Higman-Thompson Monoids via Free J\'onsson-Tarski Algebras: Closing Comments and Questions

-Birget's monoid is defined in terms of finitely generated right ideals of \(n\{0,1,\dots,k-1\}^\ast\) which corresponds to finitely generated subalgebras of \(\mb{F}_{n,k,1}\).
-The uncountability of \(\PEnd(\mb{F}_{n,k,1})\) comes from the fact that it allows endomorphisms on non-finitely generated subalgebras, so perhaps restricting \(\PEnd\) (or extending \(nM_{k,1}\)) would yield isomorphisms.

-Birget notes in \cite{birget2020monoid} that it is an open question whether the partial monoids \(nM_{k,1}\) are finitely presented.
-The methods presented in this paper may be modifiable to work with these structures, as well as the more general \(nM_{k,r}\).
+Birget's monoids are originally defined in terms of finitely generated right ideals of \(\{0,1,\dots,k-1\}^\ast\) which corresponds to finitely generated subalgebras of \(\mb{F}_{1,k,1}\).
+The uncountability of \(\PEnd(\mb{F}_{n,k,1})\) comes from the fact that it allows endomorphisms on non-finitely generated subalgebras, so perhaps restricting \(\PEnd\) would yield isomorphisms. \begin{question} The family of partial endomorphisms of \(\mathbb{F}_{1,2,1}\) with finitely generated domain a monoid?
+If so is this monoid isomorphic to \(M_{2,1}\)? \end{question} Birget notes in \cite{birget2020monoid} that it is an open question whether the partial monoids \(nM_{k,1}\) are finitely presented.
+The methods presented in this paper may be modifiable to work with these structures, as well as the more general \(nM_{k,r}\). \begin{question} Is the monoid \(M_{2,1}\) finitely presented? \end{question}